Upcoming Winter 2025 Workshops

 Flyer

 It is possible for parents and their children to enjoy this vulnerable stage together.
-Whether you are in the midst of the teen years or just wanting to get a jump start on what's ahead, this class is for you!
+Whether you are in the midst of the adolescent years or just wanting to get a jump start on what's ahead, this class is for you!
 This popular class is for caregivers of children 10+.
-Seats are limited to support engagement.

 Positive Discipline for Youth Sports Coaches: In this 2 hour workshop coaches learn to work with parents, colleagues and athletes to create a collaborative, supportive, and accountable culture that shares vision and values.
 Coaches and parents will learn methods that invite cooperation and motivate players in a non-punitive way that will encourage a more enjoyable experience for all.